qutip/qutip/doc/guide/guide-basics.rst

 States and operators
 ---------------------

-Now, unless you have lots of free time, specifying the data for each object is inefficient.
+Manually specifying the data for each quantum object is inefficient.
 Even more so when most objects correspond to commonly used types such as the ladder operators of a harmonic oscillator, the Pauli spin operators for a two-level system, or state vectors such as Fock states.
 Therefore, QuTiP includes predefined objects for a variety of states:

 +--------------------------+----------------------------+----------------------------------------+
 | States                   | Command (# means optional) | Inputs                                 |